TOSIT-IO/tdp-ui/README.md

 docker compose -f env/dev/compose.yml up -d
 ```

+An user is provisioned in Keycloak to access the app.
+The credentials are:

+- username: `user@tdp.com`
+- password: `secret`

 ## Build and export

 By default, Next.js uses a Node.js server to serve the app. `tdp-ui` doesn't need a Node.js server and is exported to work without it: